-- Associate Professor of the Department of Information and Communication Technologies of the Universitat Pompeu Fabra, Barcelona (Spain).
+- Full Professor of the Department of Information and Communication Technologies of the Universitat Pompeu Fabra, Barcelona (Spain).

 Director of the Music Technology Group of the UPF.